Enter your email to sign up for updates, to volunteer, request a Friends & Family packet, or request a yard sign.

 Having never run for or held public office before, Mussman didn't set out to run a typical political campaign.
 Instead, she started with a simple concept: that a mom with real life experience managing her family’s budget has a lot to offer.
 Together with several friends and fellow PTA members, Michelle went out into the community, going door-to-door and talking with thousands of homeowners, taxpayers and parents about the problems they were facing.
 She knocked on each door with a simple message: career politicians have done enough damage.
 It would take a “Mom on a Mission” to take back our state government.

 Mussman went to Springfield knowing that it would take time and hard work to change the broken culture.
-Even though she has served for less than two years, Mussman has already taken clear steps to stabilize our state finances, bring relief to area taxpayers, and help get people back to work.
+Mussman has taken clear steps to stabilize our state finances, bring relief to area taxpayers, and help get people back to work.
 She voted to cut her own pay and then gave 10 percent of her salary to local organizations working to benefit her neighbors.
-She also voted to cut $3 billion out of the state budget and sent billions towards the state’s mounting pile of unpaid bills.
+She has voted to protect funding for vital services for seniors, children with disabilities, and veterans.

 Mussman graduated from the University of Cincinnati with a Bachelor of Science in Design.
-Her husband, George, is a high school teacher at Fenton High School in Bensenville, where he teaches AP US History and is a theater director.
-Michelle and George have three children: Matt (14), Justin (13), and Nicholas (11).
+Her husband, George, is a high school teacher at Fenton High School in Bensenville, where he teaches US History and is a theater director.
+Michelle and George have three children: Matt, Justin, and Nicholas.